Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Hrrm…" Yan mulled it over as he worked his knife under the Werne’s hide, neatly and expertly separating it from the meat. "...No.
 They can come here, if it is so important to them.
 They must make a Giving.
 You say they are weak in body?"

 "Weak enough that this planet would kill them, without the right tools.
-And also...I would advise against inviting them here, Yan.
+And also...
+I would advise against inviting them here, Yan.
 They would get what they want without asking if you did."

 Yan made a frustrated noise deep in his chest.
 "Is rainy season!
 Time to hunt, time to grow, time to fuck and make tribe stronger.
 I will *not* leave right now.
 Manhood trials start soon!"